thalesfsp/key-renamer/README.md

 };
 ```

-the output object will be:
+the output transformed object will be:

 ```javascript
 var updatedObject = {